feelSpace/FSLib-Android/docs/README.md

-# FSLib-Android-BLE
+# FSLib-Android Documentation

-FSLib for Android
+FSLib-Android is an Android library to control the feelSpace naviBelt from your application.

 # Content